Cothon

-A cothon (κώθων) is an artificial, protected inner harbour such as that in Carthage during the Punic Wars c.
+A cothon (κώθων) is an artificial, protected inner harbor such as that in Carthage during the Punic Wars c.
 200 BC.

 Cothons were generally found in the Phoenician world.
-Other examples include Motya in Sicily from the 6th century BC, which performed an uncertain purpose, (measuring 35 metres x 51 metres), although it has been suggested this cothon might even have been closable and drainable to form a dry dock, Mahdia in Tunisia from the 7th century BC, (which measured 72 metres x 56 metres) and one from Kition in Cyprus.
+Other examples include Motya in Sicily from the 6th century BC, which performed an uncertain purpose, (measuring 35 meters x 51 meters), although it has been suggested this cothon might even have been closable and drainable to form a dry dock, Mahdia in Tunisia from the 7th century BC, (which measured 72 meters x 56 meters) and one from Kition in Cyprus.

-In ancient times "cothon" was only used to describe the harbour at Carthage.
-In modern times, however, archaeologists use the term to refer to similar ancient harbours constructed of a man-made basin connected to the sea by a channel.
-The name comes from an island in Carthage's harbour.
+In ancient times the word "cothon" was only used to describe the harbor at Carthage.
+In modern times, however, archaeologists use the term to refer to similar ancient harbors constructed of a man-made basin connected to the sea by a channel.
+The name comes from an island in Carthage's harbor.

-The harbours of Carthage
+The harbors of Carthage

-The cothon at Carthage was divided into a rectangular merchant harbour followed by an inner protected harbour reserved for military use only.
-This inner harbour was circular and surrounded by an outer ring of structures divided into a series of docking bays for ship maintenance, along with an island structure at its centre that also housed navy ships.
-Each docking bay featured a raised slipway.
+The cothon at Carthage was divided into a rectangular merchant harbor followed by an inner protected harbor reserved for military use.
+This inner harbor was circular and surrounded by an outer ring of structures divided into a series of docking bays for ship maintenance, along with an island structure at its center that also housed navy ships.
+Each docking bay featured a raised slipway to allow ships to be raised out of or lowered into the water.
 Above the raised docking bays was a second level consisting of warehouses where oars and rigging were kept along with supplies such as wood and canvas.

-On the island structure, there existed a raised 'cabin' where the admiral in command could observe the whole harbour along with the surrounding sea.
+On the island structure, there existed a raised 'cabin' where the admiral in command could observe the whole harbor along with the surrounding sea.
 The inner docking complex could house up to 220 ships.
-The entire harbour was protected by an outer wall and the main entrance could be closed off with iron chains.
-Most records of Carthage were destroyed when the city was razed by the victorious Romans in the Third Punic War.
+The entire harbor was protected by an outer wall and the main entrance could be closed off with a boom.
+Most records of Carthage were destroyed when the city was razed by the Roman Empire in the Third Punic War.